parikramatic/welchplaza.us/index.md

 - Attending the monthly HOA board meetings is strongly recommended, even if virtual.

 - Present a proposal for any home improvements to the board for approval first before committing to any work.
 Board approval is easily achieved provided you meet the requirements laid out in the HOA R&R.

+- Our contact at Kappes Miller is Mike G*, please route any KM issues via Mike.

 - The garage is shared with the Verse and has 3 entrances.
 NOTE: This is not a secured garage.
 We recommend not leaving any valuables in your vehicle overnight.
 There have been multiple reports of break-ins, law enforcement action is scarce and cameras do not act as sufficient deterrents.